awsdocs/aws-systems-manager-user-guide/doc_source/maintenance-windows-schedule-options.md

 A schedule offset is the number of days to wait after the date and time specified by a CRON expression before running the maintenance window\.

-In the example above, the CRON expression schedules a maintenance window to run the third Tuesday of every month at 11:30 PM:
+In the preceding example, the CRON expression schedules a maintenance window to run the third Tuesday of every month at 11:30 PM:

 ```
 --schedule "cron(0 30 23 ? * TUE#3 *)